-The best thing about GUL is that the premium is fixed, so the amount you pay will stay the same for your entire life, as long as you continue to meet the minimum payment requirements on time to maintain the guaranteed level premium.
+One of the best things about GUL is that the premium is fixed, so the amount you pay stays the same for your entire life, as long as you continue to meet the minimum payment requirements on time to maintain the guaranteed level premium.
 A missed or late payment can affect the guaranteed premium.

 If you’re looking for death benefit protection for the long haul, GUL may be right for you.

 Indexed universal life (IUL) insurance is death benefit protection that also provides the opportunity to build long-term cash value by earning interest that is linked to the movement of a selected stock market index over a specific period of time.
 Although growth is based on a stock market index, your premium is not actually invested in the market or in the applicable index.
 IUL products are subject to all policy fees and charges normally associated with most universal life insurance.